zS1L3NT/ts-validate-all-types/README.md

 ## Using `validate_express` with Express.js

 You can also import the module as a middleware to be used with express.
-This way, you can verify the types of the `req.body` or `req.params` before invalid types mess your code up
+This way, you can verify the types of the `req.body` before invalid types mess your code up

 ```ts